luciotato/LiteScript/reference/Producer_c.lite.md

         if .fileInfo.isInterface // add call to native hand-coded C support for this module .out "extern void ",prefix,"__nativeInit(void);",NL

-Since we cannot initialize a module var at declaration in C (err:initializer element is not constant), we separate declaration from initialization.

-Var names declared inside a module/namespace, get prefixed with namespace name

-module vars declared public

-        // add each public/export item as a extern declaration .produceDeclaredExternProps prefix
+out header declarations for each statement requiring one (call produce while mode is HEADER, normally used for "public" declarations)

+        .body.produceHeader prefix

-Now produce the .c file,
+Now start the .c file,

         .out
             {h:0} //on .c